My approach

 ART THERAPY

 I am a trained art therapist/psychotherapist but it is not a pre-requisite that you use art materials in therapy.
-You may feel what works best for you is the more ‘traditional’ route of psychotherapy.
+You may feel that conversation is enough, and I have worked with many clients in this way.
 If you wish however, you might like to work with expressive arts such as drawing/ painting.
 Drawing/ artistic skills are not needed at all.
 These non-verbal methods of expression are sometimes very helpful in terms of accessing the unconscious mind and the deeper layers of the self that otherwise cannot be articulated through words.
 It can also help you to make sense of whatever emotions you are experiencing.
 Read more about art therapy.

 EMDR